davideme/patterns/README.md

 ## Effectiveness

+Evaluates languages based on their versatility in various programming paradigms.

 ### Flexibility and Generality
 The ability to use the language in a wide variety of programming paradigms and domains.
 A highly expressive language can elegantly solve problems across different areas without needing to resort to awkward or verbose constructs.